Hugh Guthrie

-Biography
+Early life

-He was born in Guelph, Ontario, the son of Donald Guthrie, and studied there and at Osgoode Hall, becoming a barrister.
+He was born in Guelph, Canada West, the son of Donald Guthrie, and studied there and at Osgoode Hall, becoming a barrister.
 Guthrie was named a King's Counsel in 1902.
 He married Maude Henrietta, the daughter of Guelph businessman Thomas H. Scarff.

+He partnered with his father in Guelph.
+Patrick Kerwin joined the firm and became a partner until his appointment to the Supreme Court of Canada in 1935.

+Early political career

 Guthrie was first elected to the House of Commons as a Liberal in 1900 from the riding of Wellington South.
 He sat in Wilfrid Laurier's caucus for 17 years, but crossed the floor to join the Unionist government of Robert Borden as a result of the Conscription Crisis of 1917.
 The former Liberal backbencher became a leading light in his new party, serving as solicitor general under Borden.
 With the end of World War I, most Liberal-Unionists either rejoined the Liberal Party or joined the new Progressive Party.
 Guthrie, however, stayed with the Conservatives, becoming minister of militia and defence and running for re-election as a Conservative in the 1921 election.
-After the election, he joined the Tories on the Opposition benches.
+After the election, he joined the Conservatives on the Opposition benches.

 As a result of the 1926 "King-Byng Affair", Meighen's Conservatives formed a government in which Guthrie served as Minister of Justice and Minister of National Defence (acting until July 13).
 This second stint in Cabinet ended with the defeat of the Meighen government in that fall's election.
 Meighen lost his seat, and Guthrie served as Leader of the Opposition and interim leader of the Conservative Party for a full year.

 Guthie sought the party leadership at the leadership convention that the party held in 1927, but was defeated by R.B.
 Bennett.
-John Diefenbaker was a delegate to that convention and he wrote in his memoirs that Guthrie's candidacy was hurt when the former Liberal absent-mindedly declared in his speech to delegates that the Tory meeting was the "greatest Liberal convention in history".
+John Diefenbaker was a delegate to that convention and he wrote in his memoirs that Guthrie's candidacy was hurt when the former Liberal absent-mindedly declared in his speech to delegates that the Conservative meeting was the "greatest Liberal convention in history".